Kids & Teens Jiujitsu

 Our Kids & Teens Jiujitsu Program, is a clear structured set of classes that provide a linear pathway to learn, grow and develop self defence and confidence through the martial art of Brazilian Jiu jitsu.
 Classes are specially designed to build resilience, improve self esteem and confidence.
 Which goes a long way to making them truly bully proof.

 We believe that self-control, de-escalating high pressure situations whether it be at school, in the playground or even at home is the answer.
 Not to punch or kick the other person when a situation turns to a threat but to use appropriate skills to control the threat.

 There are four pillars set after character values that we want to emphasise in our students.
 These characters are Discipline, Respect, Attendance and Listening.

-We strongly believe that the child should excel at all facets of their life and Jiujitsu can help them learn these traits across their balanced lifestyle.
+We strongly believe everyone should excel at all facets of their life and that Jiujitsu can help them learn these traits across their balanced lifestyle.
 This program also provides opportunity for junior members to be introduced to BJJ competitions as an outlet to meet their needs and goals.